AqsaAlam/Coding_Examples/one_hot_encoding/READ_ME.txt

 ########## MORE INFO ##########

+This cannot be run as is, but I've put an example of input and output (YAL001C.txt and YAL001C.npz)

 THE ORDER IS A, C, G, T!

 You don't have to run this to recreate the data in my thesis, because they've already been converted.